 least because any act of revenge is going to be morally ambiguous.
 Beware that events or characters must bear no resemblance to real life

 .
 Humour?
 Make me smile.
 Genre – SF, F, Romance or H?
 Maybe, but that's not the main kick my readers will be reading for, and I must satisfy them.
 Literary?
-I doubt it.
-Just bring me stories with a bit of zest to my crime theme!
+Admittedly more of a challenge — just bring stories with a bit of zest to my crime theme!

 You are invited to think of the theme metaphorically as well: The Good Samaritan was a good neighbour, Hitler a bad one, and a deathwatch beetle